ackrep-org/ackrep_doc/docs/source/devdoc/contributing_data.md

          creator: 'Max Mustermann <max.mustermann{ät}gmail.com>'
         ```
     - add the creation date like `2022-04-21`
-    - insert the estimated runtime such as `10s`
+    - insert the estimated runtime of the simulation such as `10s`
 4. Edit `system_model.py`
     - adjust `def initialize(self)`
         - define the number of inputs `self.u_dim`